 - CTPA has become the method of choice for imaging the pulmonary vasculature in patients with suspected PE.

 It is important to appreciate that, although there are risk scores and various D-dimer assays available, clinical suspicion of VTE may still need to be followed up when these results are negative.
-In this situation it is best to discuss the case further with respiratory physicians and radiologists.
+The PERC rule is useful in this situation, but even then the safest course is to adopt a low threshold to discuss the case further with respiratory physicians and radiologists.

 - Oxygen 100%.